• Our Programs

 Pathways to College provides the information, guidance and support to help Scholars become the best high school students, college applicants and college students they can be, through the School-Based Scholars Program and the virtual National Scholars Program.
 Both programs use the same research-based, proven curriculum.

-We work after school hours throughout the high school years with selected students, primarily students of color, in whom we see high academic and leadership potential, referring to them as Pathways to College Scholars.
+We work after school hours with selected students, in whom we see high academic and leadership potential, referring to them as Pathways to College Scholars.
 We create safe places for our Scholars to be smart, where teams of teachers and learners are free to focus on academic and personal success, career exploration, college access and courageous leadership.

 Results that matter